-For a PUSCH transmission that is configured by a ConfiguredGrantConfig, and includes CG-UCI, the UE multiplexes CG-UCI in the PUSCH transmission if the UE is provided by betaOffsetCG-UCI a IoffsetCG-UCI value, from a set of values, with the mapping defined in Table 9.3-1.
-If the UE multiplexes HARQ-ACK information in the PUSCH transmission, as described in clause 9.2.5, the UE jointly encodes the HARQ-ACK information and the CG-UCI [5, TS 38.212] and determines a number of resources for multiplexing the combined information in a PUSCH using βoffsetHARQ-ACK which provides indexes Ioffset,1HARQ-ACK and Ioffset,2HARQ-ACK for the UE to use if the UE multiplexes up to 11, and more than 11 combined information bits, respectively.
+For a PUSCH transmission that is configured by a ConfiguredGrantConfig and includes CG-UCI, the UE multiplexes CG-UCI in the PUSCH transmission if the UE is provided by betaOffsetCG-UCI a IoffsetCG-UCI value, from a set of values, with the mapping defined in Table 9.3-1.
+If the UE is provided cg-UCI-Multiplexing and multiplexes HARQ-ACK information in the PUSCH transmission, as described in clauses 9 and 9.2.5, the UE jointly encodes the HARQ-ACK information and the CG-UCI [5, TS 38.212] and determines a number of resources for multiplexing the combined information in a PUSCH using βoffsetHARQ-ACK which provides indexes Ioffset,1HARQ-ACK and Ioffset,2HARQ-ACK for the UE to use if the UE multiplexes up to 11, and more than 11 combined information bits, respectively.

 Table 9.3-1: Mapping of beta_offset values for HARQ-ACK information and/or for CG-UCI and the index signalled by higher layers